mank-423/hack-this-fall/README.md

 Technologies used:
 Solidity
 Web3Storage for IPFS
-Basic React, CSS3, HTMl for front end
+Vite + React,Tailwindcss, CSS3, HTML for front end
 Remix IDE to test and deploy smart contracts
 VS code
 Github for openzeppeplin-contracts